Why hire a Timeshare Attorney?

 A Timeshare Lawyer Can Help You Exit Your Timeshare

-Legal representation goes a long way toward protecting consumers from the debt collectors who may be dispatched to settle these obligations.
+If you’re looking for a way to exit your timeshare contract, a timeshare lawyer can help.
+Legal representation goes a long way toward protecting consumers first from debt collectors who may be dispatched to settle these obligations.
 A timeshare attorney can help consumers seek to exit their timeshare obligations due to high maintenance fees, interest payments, or other associated costs.

 The Fair Debt Collection Practices Act (or FDCPA) stipulates that third-party debt collectors are legally prohibited from directly contacting a debtor (such as a timeshare owner withholding a resort payment) if that debtor has retained an attorney.
 Instead, the debt collector must contact your attorney; they may only continue to contact you, the consumer, if granted permission, or if the “attorney fails to respond to the debt collector within a reasonable period of time,” as the Consumer Financial Protection Bureau (CFPB) explains.